XingxinHE/Hex/pages/Logseq Template.md

 - 🏹Strategy
   template:: B-Strategy
 	- ...
+- 🕹Quiz
+  template:: B-Quiz
+	- Quiz is not a boring stuff.
+It is fun!
+You can learn by solving quiz!
 - # 😷Symptoms
 	- A scenario that illustrates the benefit this object provides.
 - # 🤼Participants